rsyslog/rsyslog/tools/rsgtutil.rst

   Select "conversion" mode.
 This converts signature files from Version 10 to 11.
 The original file will automatically be backed up.

+-x, --extract <LINENUMBERS>
+  Extract Lines (separated by comma) from the input logfile and creates hash chains needed to verify the integrity of the extracted records.
+  If no output file is specified, a new file with the same name as the inputfile + ".out" will be created.

 -v, --verbose
   Select verbose mode.
 Most importantly, hashes and signatures are printed in full length (can be **very** lengthy) rather than the usual abbreviation.

+-o <FILENAME>, --output <FILENAME>
+  Sets an output filename.
+Optional for EXTRACT operation mode.
+If no output filename is configured, rsgtutil we create a new file appending ".out".

+-A, --append
+  Append extracted output to an existing file.
+Optional for EXTRACT operation mode.
+By appending to an existing outputfile, it is possible to extract loglines from multiple input sources into one file.

 -P <URL>, --publications-server <URL>
   Sets the publications server used to verify the signature.